influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/concepts/key_concepts.md

 > `SELECT * FROM "census" WHERE "butterflies" = 1`
 > `SELECT * FROM "census" WHERE "honeybees" = 23`

-> Because fields aren't indexed, InfluxDB scans every value of `butterflies`  in the first query and every value of `honeybees` in the second query before it provides a response.
+> Because field values aren't indexed, InfluxDB scans every value of `butterflies`  in the first query and every value of `honeybees` in the second query before it provides a response.
 That behavior can hurt query response times - especially on a much larger scale.
 To optimize your queries, it may be beneficial to rearrange your [schema](/influxdb/v1.0/concepts/glossary/#schema) such that the fields (`butterflies` and `honeybees`) become the tags and the tags (`location` and `scientist`) become the fields: